cytomining/pycytominer/README.md

 - **Metadata features:** This section contains information about the experiment, such as plate ID, well position, incubation time, perturbation type, and other relevant experimental details.
 These feature names are prefixed with `Metadata_`, indicating that the data in these columns contain metadata information.
 - **Morphology features:** These are the quantified morphological features captured from microscopy images.
 Thse feature names are prefixed with the default compartments ("Cells_", "Cytoplasm_", and "Nuclei_").
 Pycytominer supports non-default compartment names.

+Note, [`pycytominer.cyto_utils.cells.SingleCells()`](pycytominer/cyto_utils/cells.py) contains code to interact with single-cell SQLite files, which are output from CellProfiler.
+Processing capabilities for SQLite files depends on SQLite file size and your available computational resources (for ex. memory and cores).

 ### Handling inputs from other image analysis tools (other than CellProfiler)

 Pycytominer also supports processing of raw morphological features from image analysis tools beyond [CellProfiler](https://cellprofiler.org/).